nathaniel-johnston/Encryption/README.md

                 // this gets the letter of the key; the % is to loop back around if i > length of key - 1 int keyLetter = (int) key.charAt (i % keyLength);

-                // this tests if the character is within my ascii limit, I am not currently supporting more characters
+                // this tests if the character is within my ascii limit, I am not currently supporting more
-                // the 256 ascii characters
-                if (asciiVal >= 0 && asciiVal < TOTAL_POSSIBLE_CHARACTERS)
+                // characters than the 256 ascii characters if (asciiVal >= 0 && asciiVal < TOTAL_POSSIBLE_CHARACTERS)
                 {
                     // this formula does the actual encrypting